Aggravating Dog Behaviors

 - Structure in your home: Sit for everything

-- Good food – get him off the junk food
+- Is your dog eating good food?
+Get him off the junk food

-- Regular obedience training (my 6 minute a day plan)
+- Do you do regular obedience training (my 6 minute a day plan)

 Let’s Fix That Obnoxious Dog Behavior Now